lavikj/face-mask-detector/README.md

 # face-mask-detector

 ## Purpose and Goal
 This project was undertaken by Jathin Pranav Singaraju and Lavik Jain during the UT Dallas Advanced AI Workshop.
+The results have been cited globally in the [*Journal of King Saud University*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8786444/).

 The novel Coronavirus has devastated the world in the past couple of months.
 The pandemic has caused major destruction to the business, travel, and technology industries and has taken the lives of many people.
 Its imprint will forever be engraved in our history due to its worldwide impact.
 In order to mitigate these impacts, safety precautions must be followed and one of the major ones is wearing a mask.
 Therefore, the widespread use of masks will reduce the number of cases and deaths around the world.
 So, we came up with a way to solve this— a face mask detector.
 This system can be used in offices, schools, and stores where masks are mandatory.
 The machine, built from a CNN model, can differentiate between people not wearing and wearing a mask.